Looking for tips to love General Conference with kids? You’re in the right place!

 Keep Trying, Keep Trying

-It’s the morning of Conference.
-I was going to hit publish after the last section, but I needed to add this.
-My children have been crazy contentious this morning in spite of good sleep, fun plans, and prayerful prep.
-It would be so easy to get angry at their ingratitude and throw out our plans, turn on a movie in another room, and enjoy General Conference with my husband in semi-peace.
+Sometimes my children have been crazy contentious in spite of good sleep, fun plans, and prayerful prep.
+It has been tempting at times to get angry at their ingratitude and throw out our plans, turn on a movie in another room, and enjoy General Conference with my husband in semi-peace.
 (And if this is your plan, I totally understand.
-You do you!
 You know what your family needs!
 Sometimes parents need quiet time to soak in the messages too.)

 Looking for more posts about General Conference?
 You’ll love these simple ways to study the Conference messages!